bitmorse/GoogleAPIComponent/README.md

   echo $result['data']['translations'][0]['translatedText'];
 ```

 Texts are cached for a week to prevent unnecessary API calls.
+The class uses the POST method for querying the API and doesn't have the 5K character limit.